 This category usually refers to salicylic acid, but the category also includes beta hydroxybutanoic acid, tropic acid or trethocanic acid.
 These all-star exfoliators are similar to AHAs, but with three major differences:

 1. BHAs work more deeply within our skin, inside the lining of our pores.

 2. They are oil soluble, meaning they are ideal for oily skin.

 3. They are a great ingredient for calming red complexions — even those who have chronic conditions, like rosacea.

-The SLMD Acne Cleanser includes salicylic acid, a robust BHA that’s excellent for exfoliating skin.
+The SLMD Salicylic Acid Cleanser includes salicylic acid, a robust BHA that’s excellent for exfoliating skin.
 It also contains allantoin, a skin-soothing ingredient that helps rejuvenate the complexion.
 Grapefruit, eucalyptus and green tea extracts all ensure skin is thoroughly cleansed and remains hydrated and moisturized.

 Whichever type of exfoliant is best for you — chemical or physical — be careful not to over-exfoliate.
 Washing your face more than twice a day isn’t good for your skin, as it can strip away too many natural oils and moisture.
 Lastly, make sure you’re always following your cleanse with a treatment and moisturizer!